camden-git/romi-docs/1-getting-started/basics.md

 ## Prerequisites

 In this section, we will go over how the Romi works and how your codebase will be structured.
 Before you begin, make sure you have a computer with WPILib Visual Studio Code installed.
-It's also recommended to have a Romi robot, as a Chromebook cannot run WPILib VSC.
+It's also recommended to have a Romi robot, **a Chromebook cannot run WPILib VSC**.

 ## How does the Romi work?